Death

 Genesis 5:4-5, Jubilees 4:10

-And the days of Adam after he had begotten Seth were 800 years: and he begat 9 sons and several daughters: And all the days that Adam lived were 930 years: and he died.
+Adam lived 800 years after he had Seth, and during that time he had 9 sons and several daughters.
+Altogether, Adam lived 930 years, and then he died.

 Adam’s burial